 Click the cell reference button to select the cell range A1:A8, and press the OK option.
 Click Next and select the Duplicates + 1st occurrences option.

 Click the Next button again to open the options shown directly below.
 Select the Column checkbox options there, and then click Next again.

 Select the Add a status column radio button, which adds a new column highlighting duplicate values to the spreadsheet.
 There’s also a Fill Color option that you can select to highlight the duplicate cells with colors.
 When you press the Finish button, the add-in tells you how many duplicates are within the selected cell range.

-Thus, the add-in counts all six duplicates within the spreadsheet’s cell range.
-That includes a couple of 350 and 450 values and the text string cells.
+The add-on counts all six duplicates within the spreadsheet’s cell range.
+That includes a couple of ‘350’ and ‘450’ values and the text string cells.
 Your sheet will also include a new B column highlighting the A rows with the duplicates as shown below.

 Dealing with duplicate data in Google Sheets can be tricky; however, by using the functions listed above or an add-on like Power Tools, finding, analyzing, and removing duplicate data is quick and easy to do.

 If you found this article helpful, you might also like this TechJunkie how-to article on How to get absolute value in Google Sheets.
 If you have any Google Sheets tips and tricks, please post them in the comments below.